 The STACK is among the lowest cost basins in the U.S. with asset quality comparable to the Permian.
 Alta Mesa is an efficient operator with a proven track record and focus on continuous improvement.
 We have worked diligently to reduce the drilling and completion costs per well thru operating and drilling efficiencies.
 We have doubled our STACK acreage position to over 130,000 net highly contiguous acres since January 2015, most of which are held by production.
 Our contiguous acreage positions allows for efficient field development through optimal spacing and pad drilling.

-While legacy infrastructure systems in this area are extensive, the new Kingfisher Midstream system (to which we currently have preferred access) has been purpose-built with capacity to accommodate higher individual well rates from horizontal wells and the anticipated significant growth expected from our use of multi-well pads.
-Kingfisher Midstream has a modern, efficient 60 MMCFD cryogenic plant is expected to complete expansion to 260 MMCFD in the fourth quarter of 2017.
+While legacy infrastructure systems in this area are extensive, the Kingfisher Midstream system has been purpose-built with capacity to accommodate higher individual well rates from horizontal wells and the anticipated significant growth expected from our use of multi-well pads.
+Kingfisher Midstream has a modern, efficient 60 MMCF per day cryogenic plant is expected to complete expansion to 260 MMCF per day in the first quarter of 2018.